-The purpose of primary switchgear is to provide protection of the network and primary assets such as underground cables and overhead lines, as well as a point of control and isolation of primary circuits.
+The purpose of primary switchgear is to provide protection of the network and primary assets such as underground cables, overhead lines and power transformers, as well as a point of control and isolation of primary circuits.

 Primary switchgear is used to provide a means to safely disconnect a faulted section of the network and to provide a point of control or isolation needed for network control or planned maintenance activities.